The Giants' secondary issues are mounting, and the injury to safety Stevie Brown is nothing less than a huge blow.

-Brown, a superb find last season with eight interceptions, snagged another Saturday night from New York Jets quarterback Geno Smith, but Brown went down at the end of the return on a non-contact play as the Giants feared the worst.
+Brown, a superb find last season with eight interceptions, snagged another Saturday night from Jets quarterback Geno Smith, but Brown went down at the end of the return on a non-contact play as the Giants feared the worst.

 Sunday their fears were confirmed: Brown tore his ACL and will miss the 2013 season.